 There is, however, another way.
 Though discouraged in every other scenario,

 git push -f is the only way forward in this case.
 This effectively overrides the history of the remote repository and should therefore be handled with extreme care.

 Once Bob has ensured that he is in the right folder and on the right branch he proceeds to type

 And Alice once again sees a nice and clean pull request that can be merged automatically.

 Tim made me realise that I had a wrong impression when I thought that I could somehow rebase my pull request without using

 git push -f.
 He inspired me to look into this in detail and produce this post.

 Questions, Comments, …

-As usual, if you have questions or if I got something wrong, feel free to contact me via email to kevin at this domain.
+As usual, if you have questions or if I got something wrong, go to the corresponding issue on GitHub, in order to discuss this article.